Schkade Becomes First North Texas Softball All-America Selection

 Mean Green Offense Stalls Under Pressure, Falls 5-0 to No. 2-seeded FAU

-Tracey Kee will be entering her fourth season at North Texas as one of the winningest active coaches in NCAA Division I, boasting a career record of 756-448-1.
+Tracey Kee recently completed her fourth season at North Texas as one of the winningest active coaches in NCAA Division I, boasting a career record of 781-479-1.
 Hired in August 2013, she became the fourth Mean Green softball head coach in the current era.
-In her three years, Kee has led the program to record heights and several program records and firsts.
+In her four years, Kee has led the program to record heights and several program records and firsts.

 The 2016 team set a program record for steals in a season (81) and matched the highest batting average mark (.279).
 The 81 steals was good for an average of 1.47 a game, the 47th best mark in Division 1.

-In each of Kee's three seasons at North Texas, the team's defense has been ranked in the top-50 nationally, peaking at No. 5 in the 2015 season (.978).
+In three of Kee's four seasons at North Texas, the team's defense has been ranked in the top-50 nationally, peaking at No. 5 in the 2015 season (.978).

-Under Kee, North Texas has had first-team All-Conference USA selections in three straight years and six all-conference selections overall in three years, including Kat Strunk, a two-time honoree and the 2014 C-USA Newcomer of the Year, the first specialty award in program history.
+Under Kee, North Texas has had first-team All-Conference USA selections in four straight years and six all-conference selections overall in three years, including Kat Strunk, a two-time honoree and the 2014 C-USA Newcomer of the Year, the first specialty award in program history.
+Schkade also garnered first-team honors in 2016-17.

 |Birthdate||Dec.
 28, 1967|